RECORD COMPANY NEIGHBOURING RIGHTSFor Record Labels & Other Recording Copyright Holders

 We process unidentified recordings, music reporting and label names data in order to identify usage and copyrights and claim for royalties that would never otherwise be paid, because a collection society is often unable to match or identify itself.

-Unlike most publishers, we go as far as undertaking some of the roles of a collection society itself, by processing its own music usage and copyright data, where such data is made available to us.
-We compare millions of lines of such data to our copyright databases using sophisticated matching technologies in order to identify unmatched music usage and other data.
+Unlike most record company neighbouring rights administrators, we go as far as undertaking some of the roles of a collection society itself, by processing its own music usage and copyright data, where such data is made available to us.
+We compare millions of lines of such data to our copyright databases using sophisticated computer matching systems in order to identify music usage and other data.

-In order to pay the correct interested parties, rights organisations must regularly match vast music reporting data to absolutely enormous repertoire datasets.
-To accurately match with confidence, the reported data cannot be allowed to differ greatly from the registered data on file, otherwise the society is at risk of paying the wrong persons.
-Therefore, high matching score thresholds must applied.
+In order to pay the correct interested parties, rights organisations must regularly match enormous music reporting datasets to vast repertoire datasets.
+To accurately match with confidence, the reported data cannot be allowed to differ greatly from the registered data on file, otherwise the society is at risk of incorrectly matching and paying the wrong persons.
+Therefore, high matching score thresholds are usually applied by these organisations.

-The quality of music usage reporting is often very poor, as the title of a piece music can be reported in various ways or incorrectly.
-Lower matching scores will be produced when such poor quality data is compared to registered data, and therefore high matching score thresholds mean that legitimate low score matches are being ignored.
+The quality of music usage reporting is often very poor.
+Lower matching scores will be produced when such bad quality data is compared to authoritative registered metadata, and therefore high matching score thresholds mean that legitimate low score matches are being ignored.

 In order to identify and successfully match poor quality data, matching score thresholds must be lowered.
 This will however inherently produce many potentially incorrect matches which need to be reviewed by a human, in order to avoid ‘false positive’ matches that would result in royalties being paid incorrectly.

-Unlike the collection societies, we have a much smaller repertoire dataset which, combined with very accurate matching systems and diligent human resources, allow us to apply much lower matching scores and successfully identify data that the rights organisation have and will not.
+In comparison to the collection societies, we have a much smaller repertoire dataset which, combined with diligent human resources and more advanced algorithms, allow us to apply lower matching scores and successfully identify data that the rights organisations will not.

 ONLY 55% MATCHING SCORE